truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

     <a href="https://learn.classy.org/classy-live-mobile-app-beta.html?utm_source=early_access_hub&utm_medium=microsite&utm_campaign=lighthouse_beta_programs">Sign up</a> to join the beta program for the Classy Live mobile app and M2 readers.

-    To use the mobile app:
-    - Your organization must not be using <a href="https://support.classy.org/s/article/federated-sso">Federated Single Sign-on (SSO)</a>.
-    - You must have a compatible mobile device.
-View [compatibility requirements](#device-requirements).
+    To use the mobile app, your organization must not be using <a href="https://support.classy.org/s/article/federated-sso">Federated Single Sign-on (SSO)</a> and you must have a [compatible mobile device](#device-requirements).

 ## Download